manukautech/XMRemoteMonitor/README.md

-# XMRemoteMonitor Version 0.8.1 Beta
+# XMRemoteMonitor Version 0.8.2 Beta
 A web app that enables Android smart phones and some other devices to act as remote monitoring cameras capturing images on motion detection.
 Scenarios include:
 - Security Camera
 - Watching bird sanctuaries to study rat and other pest behaviours

 Easiest use is on devices which can run an HTML5-capable browser which continues to run when the screen is locked.
 For Android smart phones this usually means installing and using FireFox.
 We find that we cannot install FireFox on some low cost phones but we have had success with coding an app for them based on the same HTML and JavaScript packaged with "Droidscript".
 The basic Droidscript is free from Google Play.
+- Issue - 19 Jan 2019 - Firefox-on-Android is now crashing this app after 5 to 15 min of operations.
+Intense detective is currently happening.
+See Issue 1-2 for more details.

 This XMRemoteMonitor download has a placeholder "Access Key" of "111111", Edit "appSettings.json" to change this.